 What is a Charter School?

-Charter schools receive the same state and federal dollars that district schools receive.
-This funding is determined by Ohio Legislature.
-However, public charter schools do not receive any property tax, bond or levy funding.
-As a result of this most charter schools fundraise to make up the gap in funding.
+Charter schools receive state and federal dollars like district schools receive, determined by Ohio Legislature.
+However, public charter schools do not receive any property tax, bond or levy funding and are generally funded 75 cents on the dollar compared to public schools.
+As a result of this, most charter schools fundraise to make up the gap in funding.